 Find Out Why You Should Seek Help Anyway

-Dwight Hurst, CMHC: My grandfather told me once that there are always reasons why people can’t do things, they don’t have enough time or they don’t have enough money or the person who used to do the thing that they now have to do is better at it than they are.
+Dwight Hurst, CMHC: My grandfather told me once that there are always reasons why people can’t do things, they don’t have enough time, or they don’t have enough money or the person who used to do the thing that they now have to do is better at it than they are.
 Yeah, he added two facts after that statement.
 Number one is they were real reasons, real obstacles, real barriers.
 They weren’t made up.
 They weren’t fake.
-But he did add it’s important then, knowing that to go ahead and do it anyway.
-Intimidating philosophy, may be a little daunting, but I also find it a little bit hopeful.
+But he did add it’s important than knowing that to go ahead and do it anyway.
+Intimidating philosophy may be a little daunting, but I also find it a little bit hopeful.
 Well, this is always, of course, is the Waismann Method podcast.
-I’m Dwight Hurst and glad to have you along as we ask and answer these questions.
+I’m Dwight Hurst, and glad to have you along as we ask and answer these questions.